Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Caption = Quit

-Now, we are going to make the Tab Control disappear, well the Tab Control will not look like a Tab Control after the change, to be exact.
+Now, we make the Tab Control disappear, and the Tab Control's appearance will change.
+It will not look like a Tab Control after the change.

 • Back Style = Transparent